 John was a rifle bearer for the Honor Guard.
 One day after performing their duties, the members of the Honor Guard were returning to the post to have a few drinks together, as was their custom.

 John walked calmly up to bar in full dress uniform, carrying his rifle, and wearing his eye-patch (John had to occasionally wear an eye-patch because of condition he had.
 He claimed he wore so he didn’t see double after he’s had a few too many) and stood there with a slight impish grin on his face.

 He then quickly pulled the rifle to his shoulder and discharged it toward the back of the bar.

 The crack of the rifle echoed through the hall.
 If you’ve never heard a rifle discharged in a building, it’s loud.
 Beer flew into air, drinks were spilled, people scattered, some hit the floor.
 Even though I knew it was only a blank, it was still jarring to have a weapon discharged in your general direction.

-A cloud of smoke hung in air along with the pungent smell of spent gun powder.
+A cloud of smoke hung in air the along with the pungent smell of spent gun powder.
 For a moment after the echo of the rifle had disappeared there was total silence.
 Then there chaos.
-Some people were laughing, some people were not.
-Some people were cursing, especially John’s wife, who was there waiting for him.
+Some people were laughing; some people were not.
+Some people were cursing, especially John’s wife, who unleashed a stream of foul language that to this day, I am certain has never been matched.
 Once I made sure that I hadn’t soiled myself, I laughed, maybe as hard as I ever had in my life.

 John was there that day on June 6th 1944.
 It’s estimated that 2,500 allied soldiers lost their lives on D-Day… but John didn’t.
 He had to hang around long enough to nearly scare me to death.